ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 The information that people add ('items') could be:

 -	dates
--	the names of people, programmes, events or offences
+-	the names of people, programmes, events, or offences
 - numbers, for example payments and their amounts

 ## When not to use

-Do not use the 'add another' component to collect lengthy or complex data.
+Do not use the 'Add another' component to collect lengthy or complex data.
 This is because:

 - the items are only saved when the user submits the page (so they'll lose the data if they refresh or close the page)
 - users may find it hard to check what they've entered, for example against a paper form or spreadsheet